Frazzled is no way to get through the day!

 While efficiently scheduling tasks is a huge part of a smooth work day, your schedule is not ideal unless it speak to your vision and desires.

 Most of us go into business because we want to be in charge of our own work.
 We have robust ideas and ample energy to pursue our vision.
 However, that energy is drained when we fail to create a schedule that reflects our vision.
 Instead, we try to shoehorn our new ideas into the old comfortable way we worked for someone else.

 Stop complaining about your busy schedule.
 Instead, let’s dump the old habits and find your perfect work schedule – or even the perfect schedule for your life.
 Then you can start spending time focused and full of vigor.

-Did you Know: Many successful people use routines.
-Notabile schedule follower include Benjamin Franklin and Barack Obama.
+Many successful people use routines.
+Notable schedule followers include Benjamin Franklin and Barack Obama.